Back to All

 Delivery Date Expectations for your Move

-The Delivery Spread
+The Delivery Window

 When relocating with a moving company, you’ll be provided with a range of pick-up and delivery dates.
 We understand the desire for precise scheduling in your moving plans.
 However, due to transportation laws and unforeseeable circumstances, it’s impossible to guarantee the exact arrival time of a National Van Lines driver.

 This flexibility allows our drivers to navigate various factors, such as weather and traffic, ensuring the safest and most efficient delivery of your belongings.
 Rest assured, our team is committed to keeping you informed every step of the way and will work diligently to accommodate your schedule as closely as possible.
 Knowledgeable about the delivery spread?
-Here are some additional tips on what to expect with your long distance move.

 Understanding the delivery spread